OpenACC/openacc-best-practices-guide/01-Introduction.markdown

-programming models, such as CUDA or OpenCL, where host and accelerator memory is frequently represented by two distinct variables (`host_A[]` and `device_A[]`, for instance), it's important to remember that when using OpenACC a variable should be thought of as a single object, regardless of whether the it's backed by memory in one or more memory spaces.
+programming models, such as CUDA or OpenCL, where host and accelerator memory is frequently represented by two distinct variables (`host_A[]` and `device_A[]`, for instance), it's important to remember that when using OpenACC a variable should be thought of as a single object, regardless of whether it's backed by memory in one or more memory spaces.
 If one assumes that a variable represents two separate memories, depending on where it is used in the program, then it is possible to write programs that access the variable in